Symyon/supply-chain-setups/README.md

 # Supply chain & data auditing

-This repository containts an Ethereum DApp that demonstrates a Supply Chain flow between a Seller and Buyer.
+This repository containts an Ethereum DApp that demonstrates a Supply Chain flow between a Creator and a User of a simracing car setup.
 The user story is similar to any commonly used supply chain process.
-A Seller can add items to the inventory system stored in the blockchain.
-A Buyer can purchase such items from the inventory system.
-Additionally a Seller can mark an item as Shipped, and similarly a Buyer can mark an item as Received.
+A Creator can add setups to the inventory system stored in the blockchain.
+A User can purchase such items from the inventory system.
+Additionally a Creator can mark an item as Shipped, and similarly a User can mark an item as Received.

 The DApp User Interface when running should look like...